 Emotion, like intellect, is a powerful driving force.
 When the emotion is driven by dunia, movie stars, fantasies, fiction and drama – in short, lack of a concrete purpose in life - Shaitan and our base selves (nafs) will overpower our actions.
 All these beautiful emotions will no longer benefit us.

-When the woman is filled with envy and jealousy, and carries with her a deep love of dunia (the material life), is heedless of Allah and far away Him, without contentment or gratitude towards Him or even the people around her, the emptiness of her soul will be reflected in her behaviour.
-To fill this vacuum, some fill their time displaying their children's achievements and entering them into the competition of the lowest form under the eyes of Islam, which is the competition of material achievements.
-That same emptiness and lack of purpose in life can also be crystalised in other actions and obsessions.
+When the woman is filled with envy and jealousy, and carries with her a deep love of dunia (the material life), is heedless of Allah and far away from Him, without contentment or gratitude towards Him or even the people around her, or has no meaningful purpose in life, the emptiness of her soul will be reflected in her behaviour.
+To fill this vacuum, many create drama, making mountains out of molehills, elevating non-issues into volcanoes.
+That same emptiness and lack of purpose in life can also be crystalised in other actions and obsessions, such as being overly showy of their children's academic and other dunia achievements.

 This disease come from the lack of faith, purpose and direction, underlined by a lack of understanding of what they are living for.